deephyper.hpo.ExperimentalDesignSearch#

 fac_numerical (float) – the factor used to compute the sigma of a truncated normal distribution based on

-increase exploitation while a small factor close to1
+> 1increase exploitation while a small factor close to1increase exploration.

 Fit the surrogate model of the search from a checkpointed Dataframe.